numerik11/ESP32-Irrigation-Control/README.md

 Irrigation controller degsined to use KC868 6 relay module from aliexpress.

-Can also be used with any ESP32 controller with relays asign pins in setup page.
+Can be used with any ESP32 controller with 6 relays assign pins in setup page.